-On all Linux systems, you can use the following command to show active tcp servers which you can connect to.
+On most Linux systems, you can use the following command to show active tcp servers which you can connect to.

 sudo netstat -lpn | grep tcp

 Lines beginning with "tcp" represent ipV4 services, while those marked tcp6 are compatible with ipV6.

 For tcp servers, the port is indicated by: